prmoreira23/prmoreira23.github.io/_posts/2018-06-12-data-structures-in-ruby.markdown

 {% endhighlight %}
 *Code 3.
 Queue Data Structure Implementation in Ruby.*

+# Objects (An instance of a Class)
+Object-Oriented Programming gives us the possibility to create customized data structures.
+In the example below, we can see a blueprint of a person.
+From that definition it is possible to create instances of it.

+{% highlight ruby %}
+class Person
+  attr_accessor :name, :age
+  def initialize(name, age)
+    @name = name
+    @age = age
+  end
+end

+persons = []

+persons << Person.new("Pablo", 23);
+persons << Person.new("Patrick", 21);

+persons.first.name
+# => "Pablo"
+persons.first.age
+# => 23
+{% endhighlight %}

+By using classes we have a whole world of possibilities when it comes to develop data structures; we can build pretty much any type of struct and even create hybrid ones.

 # Hashes
-Hashes are a data structure similar to Arrays.
-Instead of relying on position (an index) to find values, hashes use a key/value structure to store and retrieve data.
-The power is in the key which allows easy detection of the desired value.
-The ability to retrieve data by name allows for higher performance in working memory. (see code 4).
+Hashes are a data structure similar to arrays.
+Instead of relying on the item's place in line, which we also call the index, we can use a key/value structure to store and retrieve data.
+The power is in the ability to find an item directly via its key.
+The ability to retrieve data by key allows for higher performance in working memory. (see code 4).

 {% highlight ruby %}
 prince = {};